 Another large study involving more than 25,000 patients is currently underway at Brigham and Women’s Hospital in Boston.
 Its objective is to find out whether taking vitamin D supplements might reduce the risk of numerous cancers as well as heart disease and stroke.
 Dr. Meyerhardt says that answers may be available in the coming year.
 In the meantime, he suggests people talk with their health care provider about having a blood test to measure vitamin D levels.
 If you’re starting in the deficient range, he says, some doctors might prescribe high doses, to be taken each week for a month or two, and then prescribe lower, maintenance levels.

 McCullough says it is generally recommended that adults have a daily intake of 600 international units of vitamin D up to age 70 and men and women over age 70 should increase their uptake to 800 IUs daily.
 People should talk with their doctors because different individuals have different needs.
-It depends on where you live and what race you are, because darker skin tends to absorb less vitamin D. Sun, age, genetics and weight also play a role in how the body processes vitamin D.
+It depends on where you live and what race you are because darker skin tends to absorb less vitamin D. Sun, age, genetics, and weight also play a role in how the body processes vitamin D.

 Your vitamin D levels are important and should be checked one to two times yearly.
-While vitamin D can be obtained from vitamin D-rich foods such as egg yolks, salmon, trout, swordfish, tuna and sardines as well as many foods fortified with vitamin D including cow’s milk, almond milk, soy milk, some cereals and some orange juices, adequate amounts of vitamin D do not usually come from diet alone.
+While vitamin D can be obtained from vitamin D-rich foods such as egg yolks, salmon, trout, swordfish, tuna, and sardines as well as many foods fortified with vitamin D including cow’s milk, almond milk, soy milk, some cereals, and some orange juices, adequate amounts of vitamin D do not usually come from diet alone.
 Since multivitamins contain relatively low levels of vitamin D, taking an organic Vitamin D supplement is usually necessary to meet recommended doses.
 It’s very important to have your vitamin D levels checked before assuming they are deficient.
 Talk with a knowledgeable healthcare practitioner who will be able to order testing and determine if a vitamin D supplement is necessary for you.